-While most people tend to think that arthritis is just one disease, the reality is that there are over 100 types of arthritis.
+While most people tend to think that arthritis is just one disease, the reality is that there are over 100 types of it.
 In addition, arthritis affects people of all ages, including around 300,000 children.

 – joint pain